jdthatcher/resume/examplesofwork.md

 # Examples of Recent work - work in progress
-> for examples of code, please visit https://github.com/comsynth?tab=repositories
+> For examples of code, please visit https://github.com/comsynth?tab=repositories

 ### Branding for Music Blog
 ![](examples_of_work/fader03.png)